-- 3. Points 1. and 2. above do not apply with regard to: - i. transferable securities and money market instruments issued or guaranteed by a Member State or its local authorities; - ii. transferable securities and money market instruments issued or guaranteed by a country which is not a European Union Member State; - iii. transferable securities and money market instruments issued by a public international body to which one or more European Union Member States belong; - iv. shares held by the Company in the capital of a company incorporated in a Third Country investing its assets mainly in the securities of issuing bodies having their registered offices in that country, where under the legislation of that country, such a holding represents the only way in which the Company can invest in the securities of issuing of that country.
+- 3. Points 1. and 2. above do not apply with regard to: - i. transferable securities and money market instruments issued or guaranteed by a Member State or its local authorities; - ii. transferable securities and money market instruments issued or guaranteed by a country which is not a European Union Member State; iii. transferable securities and money market instruments issued by a public international body to which one or more European Union - Member States belong; iv. shares held by the Company in the capital of a company incorporated in a Third Country investing its assets mainly in the securities of issuing bodies having their registered offices in that country, where under the legislation of that country, such a holding represents the - issuing bodies having their registered offices in that country, where under the legislation of that country, such a holding represents the only way in which the Company can invest in the securities of issuing of that country.
 This derogation shall apply only if in its investment policy the company from the Third Country complies with the limits laid down in Diversification Rules (points 2 and 5) and Limits To Prevent Concentration of Ownership (points 1 and 2).